microsoft/pxt/common-docs/blocks-embed.md

 #### Responding to ``renderblocks``

 The ``renderblocks`` message is received as a response to a previous ``renderblocks`` request sent by the document.
 The message contains an image of the rendered blocks if compilation of the code snippet sent was successful.
 The image can be inserted into the DOM by matching the ``id`` of the original snippet element with the ``id`` in the message.
 The image is provided as both SVG and ``img`` data.
-The implentation can decide which form it wants to use.
+The implementation can decide which form it wants to use.
 Depending on how the blocks are to be displayed, the original snippet elements are replaced by the blocks image or the blocks are added to the DOM next to them.

 #### Handler example